Ten Hag expects Rashford to stay at Man Utd

 Last updated on .From the section Man Utd

-Manchester United manager Erik ten Hag says he expects Marcus Rashford to remain with the club this season.
+Manchester United manager Erik ten Hag says he "loves" Marcus Rashford and expects the England forward to remain with the club this season.

 Rashford's representatives met with French side Paris St-Germain, who have a long-term interest in the player.